BogusCurry/WhiteCore-PHP-GridManager/README.md

 ***
 WhiteCore PHP GridManager is a PHP interface to manage the WhiteCore System in Gridmode.

-Currently it is able to Start and Stop the Grid aswell as Running a backup of the GridServer Folder.
+Currently it is able to Start and Stop the Grid aswell as Running a backup of the GridServer Folder and the MySQL Database.

 ##Requirements##